@Safetymountain Tracking – Your Own Virtual Hiking Support Team

 Additional Resources on the Mountain if Needed

 Another benefit to the @safetymountain Tracking group is that if another hiking group were to run into trouble, the @safetymountain Tracking group will be able to notify your group, if you are closest, significantly reducing the response time to the group in trouble.
-This does not apply to muggings as there the message would not be to converge on a mugging incident, but rather to alert you to change course immediately to avoid that area.
+There is however no obligation on you to go to the aid of the other hiking group if you feel that your group is not up to the task.
+Also this does not apply to muggings as the @safetymountain Tracking group message would not be to converge on a mugging incident, but rather to alert you to change course immediately to avoid that area.

 Reporting Suspicious Persons on the Mountain